Stephanie Danler

 Stephanie Danler (born 1983) is an American author.
 Her debut novel, Sweetbitter (2016), was a New York Times bestseller and was adapted into a television show by the same name.
 She released a memoir, Stray, in 2020.
-Danler has a novel forthcoming from Scribner Books titled Smog, described as a neo-noir novel that takes place in Los Angeles during the 1990s.

 Life

 Danler grew up in Seal Beach, California.
 At age 16, she moved to Boulder, Colorado, to live with her father.
 She attended Kenyon College in Ohio.

 After moving to New York in 2006, Danler worked at Union Square Cafe for a year and earned an MFA in creative writing at the New School.
 She was working at Buvette, a restaurant in the West Village when she earned her first book deal.

 In her early 30s, she moved to Los Angeles.
 As of May 2020, she was living in Silver Lake with her husband and son, and was expecting her second child.

 Danler moved her family to Barcelona to work on Stray for a brief time, before returning to Los Angeles.